Compressible Navier--Stokes--Coriolis system in critical Besov spaces: Introduction

 Then, there exists a positive constant $\Omega_{T}$ depending on $T$, $\mu$, $P$, $a_0$, and $u_0$ such that if $\Omega \in \mathbb R \setminus \{0 \}$ and $0 < \varepsilon \leqslant 1$ satisfy

 then the equation \eqref{eq:NSC-2} possesses a unique solution $(a,u)$ on {$[0,T]$} in the class

-with $\rho = 1 +\varepsilon a >0$ on $[0,T] \times \mathbb{R}^3$. \end{thm} Let us make some comments on Theorem \ref{thm}.
-In the proof of Theorem \ref{thm}, the dispersive analysis due to the rotation and acoustic wave plays a crucial role.
+with $\rho = 1 +\varepsilon a >0$ on $[0,T] \times \mathbb{R}^3$. \end{thm} \begin{rem} We provide some remarks on Theorem \ref{thm}. \begin{enumerate} \item The relation $|\Omega| \leq 1/\varepsilon$ assumed in \eqref{cond-omega-epsilon} is a technical one due to the low-frequency estimates for the linear solutions; see \eqref{lin-str-visc-3} for instance. \item In contrast to the local well-posedness theory by \cites{Da-01-L,Da-14}, it is additionally required to assume $a_0 \in \dB_{2,1}^{\frac{1}{2}}(\mathbb{R}^3)$ since we need to obtain the global a priori estimate for the medium frequency part of the linear solutions; see Lemma \ref{lemm:middle-ene}. \end{enumerate} \end{rem} Let us make some comments on the proof of Theorem \ref{thm}.
+To construct the long time solution, the dispersive analysis due to the rotation and acoustic wave plays a crucial role.
 In the incompressible case, the explicit formula \eqref{lin:incomp} for the linear solution yields the Strichartz type estimate \eqref{incomp:str}, where the proof is based on the stationary phase method for the dispersive evolution group $\{e^{i\Omega t D_3/|D|} \}_{t \in \mathbb{R}}$ together with $TT^*$ argument.
 However, the situation becomes more complicated in the compressible case.
 Indeed, consider the linearized system

 where {$a_0=a_0(x):\mathbb{R}^3 \to \mathbb{R}$} and {$u_0=u_0(x):\mathbb{R}^3 \to \mathbb{R}^3$} are given initial data and {$f=f(t,x):(0,\infty)\times \mathbb{R}^3 \to \mathbb{R}$} and {$g=g(t,x):(0,\infty)\times \mathbb{R}^3 \to \mathbb{R}^3$} are given external forces.
 Then the eigen polynomial for \eqref{eq:lin-0} is given by